-During the second quarter of 2018, the Company successfully drilled the White Rose A-24 exploration well and encountered a net pay thickness of more than 85 metres of oil-bearing sandstone.
-The discovery continues to be evaluated and further delineation of the area is planned.
+The Company continued to evaluate the results of a recent discovery at the A-24 exploration well north of the White Rose field and further delineation opportunities in the area are currently being evaluated.
 The Company has a 68.875 percent ownership interest, with partners Suncor Energy and Nalcor Energy Oil and Gas holding 26.125 percent and five percent, respectively.